Taccia Midori

 Performance on paper:

-Midori green has some water resistance, but the color washes over anything that was written creating a difficult-to-read hazy mess, and honestly, I expected more.
+Midori green has some water resistance, but the color quickly clouds after water exposure, and washes over anything that was written, creating a difficult-to-read, hazy mess.

 Midori MD